ahmed-alnakhif/full-stack-social-media/README.md

 ### Chat
-a public chat where you can join different rooms and chat with other online users.
+a public chat where you can join different rooms and chat with online users.

 <img width="956" alt="chat1" src="https://user-images.githubusercontent.com/24450230/89129872-8621b780-d509-11ea-95a8-ee054cf9c8b6.png">